-Receivables for water sales and rental fees are generally shown net of an allowance for uncollectible amounts.
+Receivables for water sales are generally shown net of an allowance for uncollectible amounts.
 These statements contain no provision for uncollectible accounts.
 The district is of the opinion that such an allowance would be immaterial in relation to the financial statements taken as a whole.
+Past due amounts are written off when they are considered uncollectible by management.